CHRONOS: Time-Aware Zero-Shot Identification of Libraries from Vulnerability Reports: Background

 Extreme Multi-label Learning (XML) models assign relevant labels to documents~\cite{prabhu2014fastxml,jiang2021lightxml}.
 Each document may be assigned multiple labels.
 Tasks employing XML techniques are characterized by an extremely large label space and sparse data.
 XML approaches have to select a small subset of relevant labels out of \textit{millions of possible labels}.
 Moreover, many labels have only a few instances associated with them, posing a challenge for standard machine learning techniques~\cite{prabhu2014fastxml,jiang2021lightxml}.

 Chen et al.~\cite{chen2020automated} from Veracode, a well-known application security company, formulated the task of identifying libraries affected by vulnerabilities given the vulnerability report.
-Their experiments revealed that the NVD report's CVE configuration was insufficient for identifying \textit{every} affected library as they do not identify every relevant library.
+Their experiments revealed that the NVD report's CVE configuration was insufficient for identifying \textit{every} affected library.
 Their experiments highlighted the promise of applying XML techniques for the task.
 Each vulnerability report may describe multiple affected libraries, and the space of all libraries is enormous.
 These characteristics present challenges for traditional Machine Learning techniques but are addressed by XML techniques.
 A recent study by Haryono et al.~\cite{stefanus2022automated} assessed recent XML techniques on the task.
 Their experiments revealed that the deep learning-based approach, LightXML~\cite{jiang2021lightxml}, led to the greatest increase in performance among recently proposed XML techniques.

 We show that while the powerful XML techniques had strong performance in the experiments of prior studies, the experiments did not capture every practical consideration.
 In this study, we reformulate the task as a generalized zero-shot learning problem.